Martin-Muraskovas/tech258_azure_linux/2-tier-azure-deployment.md

 <br>

 Speed at which it runs<br>
-Using an image increases the speed at which it runs because all of the dependencies will be pre installed within that image.
+- Using an image increases the speed at which it runs because all of the dependencies will be pre installed within that image.
 For the example of our 2 tier app deployment.
 The custom image for the app will already have nginx and node.js installed.
+- In the case of our app, we can use some user data so that the app can be run automatically upon restart.

+## How to compeletely remove a VM